HDFGroup/hsds/docs/design/obj_store_schema.md

 Also, like groups and committed types, datasets may contain a collection of attributes.

 The data values of a dataset are not stored in the storage object, but instead in one or more "chunk" objects.
-Chunks are a regular partition (except possibly along the "edges") of the dataspace.
+Chunks are a regular sized partition of the dataspace (except possibly along the "edges").
 The layout key describes how the dataspace is partitioned.
 Each chunk is stored (assuming any value has been assigned to it) in a seperate storage object (See "Chunk Object").

-In traditional HDF5 files, dataset values may be stored in either "chunks" or "contiguous" (the later stores all values in one partition in the file).
+In traditional HDF5 files, dataset values may be stored in either "compact", "chunks" or "contiguous" storage layouts (the later stores all values in one partition in the file).
 By contrast the object storage schema always stores data in chunks (though there may be just one chunk for smaller datasets).
 This is so that we can limit the maximum size of objects stored in the system.

 #### Dataset key